PureStorage-OpenConnect/pso-explorer-container/README.md

 # How to get started?

-We are welcoming pull request (PR's) for further development of PSO Explorer.
+We are welcoming pull request (PR's) for further development of PSO eXplorer.

 ## Download source code